dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.54/_index.md

 ## CACTWO-6203 (Enhancement)

-**Create error message when computing 3M with dates prior to Oct 1 2015**
+**Create error message when computing Solventum with dates prior to Oct 1 2015**

 Currently, TruCode™ displays a red error message if a user tries to compute a DRG when an account has an Admit date, Discharge date, or Procedure Date before October 1, 2015.
-This error has been extended to include computations using 3M™.
+This error has been extended to include computations using Solventum™.

-> [!note] 3M™ Users Only
+> [!note] Solventum™ Users Only
-This feature applies to 3M Users Only
+This feature applies to Solventum Users Only

 ## CACTWO-6219 (Enhancement)